PX4/PX4-Devguide/en/tutorials/linux_sbus.md

 # Sbus Driver for linux（drivers/linux_sbus）
 This driver allows the autopilot to fetch data from the futaba sbus receiver via serial port, up to 16 channels.
-Onboard serial, usbtty, and other types of serial ports are supported.
+You can also use other receivers based on the sbus protocol, such as frsky, radioLink, and even sbus encoders Onboard serial, USB to TTL serial cable/converter, and other types of serial ports are supported.
 All platforms running linux system are supported.

 ## Required components

-NPN transistor * 1
+1 * NPN transistor
-10K resistance * 1
+1 * 10K resistance
-1K resistor * 1
+1 * resistor * 1

+Any type of transistor can be used for this function.

 ## Optional components
-Usbtty *1
+1 * USB to TTL Serial Cable/Converter

-## Installation
+## Installing
 Connect the components according to the following ways

 S.bus singal->1K resistor->NPN transistor base